 Coaches, managers, officials and staff would be expected to remind children to cough into their elbow, wash/sanitize their hands on an ongoing basis, keep appropriate social distancing and to refrain from touching their face.
 Coaches will also confirm all participants have completed the pre participation checklist and are cleared to take part.
 In an instance where a child is sick or shows symptoms of illness, they may not attend a practice or game and must remain at home and isolate.

-The cost for uniforms for players has been included in the registration fees.
-If, however, it is determined uniforms are not required this season, then that portion of the registration fee will be adjusted.
+The cost for uniforms for players is generally included in the registration fees.
+If, however, it is determined uniforms are not required for a program, then that portion of the registration fee will be adjusted.

 Tri-City Youth Basketball Association is being fully compliant with the requirements set by the Provincial Health Officer, viaSport and Basketball BC: